 No matter which method you choose to send your car to your new home, always make sure that the bid that they give you makes sense, that the cost is not extremely high or extremely low, and that you verify that the company has insurance to cover potential losses or accidents.

 Canada is a very large country.
 If you have been living in a smaller city or a smaller state, you might not realize how long it can take to get from place to place in a large country.
 This could affect where you choose to live in relation to your job.
 Also, it might affect how you choose to conduct your move to Canada itself.

 There are three territories and ten provinces in Canada.
 However, you might not be aware that they are all a little unique from one another.
 You might find that housing or jobs are not handled the same way in each province.
 Be prepared to have to commute to your job.
 Also, make sure to check the distance involved before you choose to drive over the border to your new life.

 9. Canadian Cities That are Large and Populous

 On the other side of this set of considerations related to the size of Canada, is the fact that the cities are large.
 Some people think that all of Canada is as remote as the territories tend to be.
 If you think that moving to Vancouver for some peace and quiet, you might be a bit disappointed.

-Canadians are the nicest people around and cities are uniformly friendly in Canada, but not all of the cities in Canada are going to feel small and local to you.
-Make sure that you do some research about the population density of the city that you are thinking of moving to before you decide to move.
+Canadians are the nicest people around and cities are uniformly friendly in Canada.
+However, not all of the cities in Canada are going to feel small and local to you.
+Therefore, research the population density of the city that you are thinking of moving to before you decide to move.

 10. You Will Have to Become a Canadian Citizen